Pneumonitis

 Risk factors

-Some occupations and hobbies carry higher risks of pneumonitis, including:
+Some factors cause a higher risk of pneumonitis, including:

-• Bird handling.
-Poultry workers and people who breed or keep pigeons are often exposed to droppings, feathers and other materials that can cause pneumonitis.
+• Bird and animal handling.
+Poultry workers and people who breed or keep pigeons and other birds often are exposed to droppings, feathers and other materials that can cause pneumonitis.
+Being around a lot of animals also may raise your risk.

 Cancer treatment

-Some chemotherapy drugs can cause pneumonitis, as can radiation therapy to the lungs.
-The combination of the two increases the risk of irreversible lung disease.
+Some medicines used to treat cancer can cause pneumonitis.
+So can radiation therapy to the lungs and chest.
+The combination of the two raises the risk of pneumonitis even more.

 Complications

-In normal lungs, the air sacs stretch and relax with each breath.
-Chronic inflammation of the thin tissue lining each air sac causes scarring and makes the sacs less flexible.
+In healthy lungs, the air sacs stretch and relax with each breath.
+Ongoing inflammation of the thin tissue lining each air sac causes scarring and makes the air sacs less flexible.
 They become stiff like a dried sponge.
 This is called pulmonary fibrosis.
-In severe cases, pulmonary fibrosis can cause right heart failure, respiratory failure and death.
+In severe cases, pulmonary fibrosis can cause high blood pressure in the lungs, right-sided heart failure, respiratory failure or death.

 Diagnosis